9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 }
 ```

-In Haskell, we don\'t have an equivalent of `null`.
+In Haskell, we don't have an equivalent of `null`.
 We could use the
 `Maybe` type to provide a similar effect, but that bloats the pattern
 matching.
-Instead, we\'ve decided to use a no-argument `Empty`
+Instead, we've decided to use a no-argument `Empty`
 constructor.
 Where the Java example provides `null` to the `Tree`
 constructor, we supply `Empty` in Haskell.